-Note: This guide applies specifically to QuickBooks Point of Sale 6.0, Release 8 or later.
-If you also use QuickBooks financial software, visit the QuickBooks Payment Card Protection Resource Center at http://support.quickbooks.intuit.com/support/papb.aspx to see if your version provides PCI DSS implementation features.
+Note: This guide applies specifically to QuickBooks Point of Sale 9.0.
+If you also use QuickBooks financial software, visit the QuickBooks Payment Card Protection Resource Center at http://support.quickbooks.intuit.com/support/papb.aspx for details about the PCI DSS features available in the version you have.